o7g8/cmake-reference-app/README.md

 A reference project for building of a Windows C application with different tool-chains using the same codebase.

+The examples use VS2017, MSYS2, and CMake.

 ## Command-line build

-## Visual Studio Native Tools Command Prompt
+### Visual Studio Native Tools Command Prompt

 Open e.g. `x64 Native Tools Command Prompt for VS 2017`: